 — an interpretation that is based on a flawed, incomplete and misunderstood

 reading of the text is always going to be flawed, incomplete and misunderstood no matter how much this essay is raised in protest.

 , when the author encourages fans and critics to find their own interpretations, and Misaimed Fandom

-; see Warp That Aesop
+, and others; see Warp That Aesop

 It's important to note that this does not mean "there's no such thing as canon for a work's events", which is a common misinterpretation of this used to justify Canon Defilement.
 We're completely aware of the irony in telling you how not to interpret it, but putting it in practice this way is just generally a bad idea.

 Compare with Applicability

 .
 Not to be confused with Author Existence Failure, a literal death of the author.